*SPECIAL OFFER* Signed copies of The Half-Shilling Curate can be purchased from this website at a 20% discount!

 Those early days of youthful curiosity developed in her a great enthusiasm for bygone times - especially The Great War.

-From the thrills of flying a WW1 Tiger Moth, to visiting the sombre graves of those fallen in battle, Sarah embarked on years of research in locations across England, France and Belgium to become a dedicated self-taught historian.
+From the thrills of flying a WW1bi-plane, to visiting the sombre graves of those fallen in battle, Sarah embarked on years of research in locations across England, France and Belgium to become a dedicated self-taught historian.
 Sarah’s unstinting and unrelenting desire to research meticulously the account of her grandfather’s role in The Great War has given her a considerable understanding of Army Chaplaincy.
 As a Christian, Sarah has become engrossed in her grandfather’s unique and intriguing tale of war and faith.